 David's interests range across most aspects of the student lifecycle.
 He has been responsible for, planning, portfolio development, quality assurance and enhancement, home and international student recruitment and student support.

 He has been active in a number of research areas but a recent focus has seen publications on pancreatic cancer and potential treatments and pancreatic islet beta cell survival and proliferation

-As a member of the University's Senior Leadership Team and Pro Vice-Chancellor and Dean of the Faculty of Science, Engineering and Computing, David has both Faculty and University leadership roles:
+As a member of the University's Senior Leadership Team and Pro Vice-Chancellor and Dean of the Faculty of Engineering, Computing and the Environment, David has both Faculty and University leadership roles:

 David's external work has included: